Cillers-com/bluetext/intro.md

 #### MCP Intro Documentation For Individual Code Generation Modules

 Before using a Code Generation Module, you must read the documentation for it and follow its instructions.
+If you try to use one of the Code Generation Modules without reading the documentation, you will fail.

 The intro documentation for each Code Generation Module is available at the MCP resource `bluetext://code-gen-modules/<module-id>`.